ncoghlan/misc/notes/pep_ideas/core_packaging_api.rst

 their reappearance in 3.4, once the PEPs they implement have been tweaked to close some of the identified holes.

+The project focused on identifying the functionality that is sufficiently mature for stdlib inclusion is ``distlib``.

 .. note::

     The grand scheme below *doesn't* replace adding these core modules back in to the standard library.
 The legacy formats will be around for a good while yet (assuming they ever get replaced at all) and solid infrastructure for reading and writing them will be essential.
 See the section discussing `Near Term`_ efforts.

-I'm not one of the distutils2 maintainers, but I decided to start writing this up anyway to help ensure we don't get a repeat of what happened with 3.3.
+I'm not one of the distutils2 or distlib maintainers, but I decided to start writing this up anyway to help ensure we don't get a repeat of what happened with 3.3.
 I also want to make sure that any new packaging system doesn't end up falling into the same trap of implementation defined behaviour that is such a pain with the status quo.